dhanishetty/Bicep/Bicep Pipelines.md

 When your trigger fires, Azure Pipelines ensures that it waits for any active pipeline run to complete.
 Then, it starts a new run with all of the changes that have accumulated since the last run.

 ---
+---

+### Authenticate your Azure deployment pipeline by using service principals

+* Service principals provide a way to authenticate pipelines, applications, and software.